-The conversation opened with Lesa outlining some of the effects that light pollution has on our night skies and the challenges faced by astronomers when gazing at the stars above.
-Lesa explained how light spill from artificial lighting installations can impact on the visibility of the night sky even at significant distances from densely lit urban areas.
+The conversation opened with Lesa outlining some of the effects that light pollution has on our night sky and the obstacles faced by astronomers when gazing at the stars above.
+Lesa explained how light spill from artificial light installations can impact on the visibility of the night sky, even at significant distances from densely lit urban areas.

-Lesa explained how areas such as Warrumbungle national park – Australia’s internationally recognised dark sky park – can be impacted by lighting as far as 500km away in Sydney.
+Lesa explained how areas such as Warrumbungle National Park – Australia’s internationally recognised dark sky park – can be impacted by lights as far as 500km away in Sydney.
 She also discussed how controlling the spill of light can help us to minimise the impacts of undesirable light pollution.

-From here, the discussion then moved onto the carefully consideration of lighting design practices in our external environments.
+From here, the discussion moved onto the careful consideration of lighting design practices in our external environments.
 Ashleigh provided an account of her vast design experience in the external environment.

 Ashleigh challenged some of the standard lighting practices of achieving bright, uniformly lit spaces outside.
 Instead she suggested we should opt to purposefully create contrast and embrace the darkness when it is suitable.
-She also discussed the importance of community involvement in the design process being of great importance to the utilisation and care of our external spaces.
+She also discussed the importance of community involvement in the design process for the utilisation and care of our external spaces.

-With his extensive experience in the architecture, Michael was able to provide a unique insight into the role light plays in setting the scene of a space.
-He talked about how light can be used to inform a space and provide valuable cues to those who use it, from wayfinding through to how we perceive spaces differently with different lighting techniques.
+With his extensive experience in architecture, Michael was able to provide a unique insight into the role light plays in setting the scene of a space.
+He talked about how light can be used to inform a space and provide valuable cues to those who use it, from way-finding through to how we perceive spaces differently with varying lighting techniques.

-Michael also touched on the importance of post-project support and the education of end users in managing and getting the most of their lighting control systems.
+Michael also emphasised on the importance of post-project support and the education of end users in managing and getting the most of their lighting control systems.

 Lawrence elaborated on some of the sustainability initiatives that we see in our built environment in terms of lighting control systems and LED lighting technologies.
 He highlighted how as engineers and designers we have the opportunity to provide added value to our clients with education and more detailed handover of building management systems.